 In 2021 ASK produced an updated LCMP (ASK, 2021) to incorporate the proposed stormwater system and a perimeter road.
 The LCMP reflected the operational practices at the time, specifically the proportion of daily cover used and compaction rates achieved.

-This 2022 LCMP has been revised to reflect the improvements to operations, as they align with Best Practice and the Shire's approach to progressive capping of the waste body.
+In 2022 the LCMP was revised to reflect the improvements to operations, as they align with Best Practice and the Shire's approach to progressive capping of the waste body.